wmo-im/wis2box-training/documentation/docs/practical-sessions/access-your-student-vm.md

 !!! question
     What usage can you currently observe for your Docker system?

-Check the current images available on your docker system:
+Check the current images available on your Docker system:

 ```bash
 docker image ls